 So the date of the June 2018 full moon depends on your time zone.
 From the most of the contiguous United States, the moon turns full on the evening of June 27.
 From Portugal and the western portions of Africa, the instant of full moon occurs before sunrise June 28.
 For Asia, Indonesia, Australia, New Zealand and the most of Europe, the moon turns full during the daylight hours on June 28, at which time the sun is above the horizon and the moon is below it.
 See the worldwide map below.

 Click here to know when the precise instant that the moon turns full in your sky, remembering to check the moon phases box.

 This year, in 2018, Saturn reaches opposition on June 27, at 13 Coordinated Universal Time (UTC), and the moon turns full some 16 hours later, on June 29, at 4:53 UTC.
 Since Saturn’s opposition and the full moon occur in close proximity in 2018, the night of June 27-28 features the moon and Saturn together all night long.

-Bottom line: At dusk and nightfall on June 8, 2017, look for the full-looking moon – called the Strawberry Moon in North America – low in the southeast, not far from Saturn and Antares on the great dome of sky.
+Bottom line: At dusk and early evening on June 27 and 28, 2018, look for the full-looking moon – called the Strawberry Moon in North America – low in the southeast, pairing up with the ringed planet Saturn on the great dome of sky.